 Renee Owen has directed Rainbow Community School since July of 2007.
 Renee received her Masters Degree in educational leadership at the University of Colorado and is working on her Doctor of Education degree through Columbia University Teacher’s College.
 Her undergraduate degree is from the University of Michigan.
-She also holds an Executive Certificate in Non-Profit Management from Duke University and a Waldorf Foundations Certificate from Antioch/Center for Anthroposophy.
-This summer she completed the Future of Learning program through Harvard Graduate School of Education.
+She also holds an Executive Certificate in Non-Profit Management from Duke University and a Waldorf Foundations Certificate from The Center for Anthroposophy, and she completed the 2013 Future of Learning program through Harvard Graduate School of Education.

 Renee recognizes that one of Rainbow’s greatest strengths is the incredible amount of love expressed throughout the school.
 Here children feel safe to explore and express themselves.
 Parents feel connected and supported.
 Teachers are encouraged to take risks to create magical and meaningful learning experiences.
 Relationships are rich.
 She jokes, “It’s impossible to get through a day at Rainbow without a hug!”

 Renee knew that she was hired to maintain all that is magical about Rainbow, while building a cohesive P-8 curriculum that is academically excellent and allows all types of learners to soar.
 During her tenure, she has worked hard to build a faculty that she calls the dream team: “The character and skill of our faculty astounds me.
 It has been gratifying to work with them in building our new academic program that is an innovative balance between rigor and harmony with child development.
 We have exceeded my expectations — our academic program is, in my view, the finest in the region.
 Rainbow students should be accepted into any program they apply for and able to pursue all their life dreams.”